Chick Chandler: Television

 In 1955, Chandler was cast in the starring role of Toubo Smith in the adventure series Soldiers of Fortune alongside John Russell as Tim Kelly.
 In the show, Smith and Kelly traveled the world engaging in treasure hunts, rescues, and exploration adventures.
 It brought Chandler his greatest fame.
 He was also a regular on the short-lived 1961 NBC comedy series One Happy Family.
 During the off-seasons, he toured the country in stock and musical theatrical productions such as Harvey and Annie Get Your Gun.

 He kept active in guest appearances on television.
 He portrayed photographer "Billy Hackett" in the I Love Lucy episode "Ethel's Hometown."
 The Alfred Hitchcock Presents episode "Alibi Me" (1959) featured a memorable character performance, earning Chandler second billing.
 In the 1959 debut episode of NBC's Johnny Staccato, he played a police detective who was friendly with John Cassavetes' title character.
 In 1962 he appeared twice on Mister Ed, first as Mr. Hodges, the human partner of a performing elephant, in "Wilbur and Ed in Show Biz" (Season 3, Ep.
 3), and then as John McGivney, a racetrack groom accused of doping, in "Horse Talk" (Season 3, Ep.
 18).
 In 1965 he played the old fisherman Andy McGrew in the Lassie episode "Trouble at Paradise Lake" (Season 12, Ep.
 7).
 In 1966 he played Riff Lawler in the Perry Mason mystery "The Case of the Avenging Angel."
+He played Ira Higgens on Daniel Boone episode, "Dan'l Boone Shot a B'ar", Season 3, Episode 1 Episode aired Sep 15, 1966.

 He retired in 1971 following a sixth guest appearance on Bonanza.

 Personal life

 Chandler was a cousin of artist Howard Chandler Christy, but he is often referred to in period newspapers articles as Christy's "nephew" simply because Chandler referred to Christy as "Uncle Howard".

 In February 1925, Chandler became engaged to Ziegfeld Follies performer, beauty contestant winner, and Christy model Dorothy Knapp, whom he had met in Christy's studio in or around 1922.
 Knapp broke off the engagement to pursue her career further, and Chandler then became partnered, both privately and professionally, with 17-year-old Sallie Sharon, whom he met at West Point.
 The pair formed a vaudeville team but never married.
 On April 4, 1931, Chandler married Eugenia "Jean" Frontai, a former contract performer with David Belasco's theatrical company.
-They were married 57 years, until Chandler's death from a heart attack on September 30, 1988.
-(Jean Chandler followed her husband in death [from cancer] the next day in the same hospital, South Coast Medical Center.)
+They were married 57 years, until Chandler's death from a heart attack on September 30, 1988, at the South Coast Medical Center in Santa Ana, California.
+Jean died the next day from cancer in the same hospital.
 The couple had no children.

 Chandler had been an avid amateur auto racer—until his wife filed for a restraining order to make him stop, as he had promised to do upon their marriage.